The 4 Aspects

 Aspect Dichotomies

 The four main aspects can be separated into three main dichotomies that give further meaning and clarity to how they are understood.
 These aspect dichotomies can be combined with attitudinal dichotomies to form an extremely refined understanding of each Attitudinal Psyche type.
-For example: VELF has self positive spiritual aspects, and self negative temporal aspects.
-VELF has aggressive expansive aspects, and passive emphatic aspects.
-All types can be broken down further into their dichotomies in this manner, which will offer the strongest understanding of how they manifest in attitude.

--Volition & Logic (Expansive)
+-Volition & Logic (Strategy)

--Physics & Emotion (Emphatic)
+-Physics & Emotion (Mood)

--Volition & Physics (Visceral)
+-Volition & Physics (Force)

--Logic & Emotion (Verbal)
+-Logic & Emotion (Value)

--Volition & Emotion (Spiritual)
+-Volition & Emotion (Conceptual)

--Logic & Physics (Temporal)
+-Logic & Physics (Reality)

 The 4 Positions